I regret U.S. Open and Roland Garros failures, says Djokovic

 "The U.S. Open disqualification notwithstanding, I have only lost one match all season and I’ve played some of the best tennis of my life."

-Djokovic dismissed suggestions he was under intense pressure to overhaul Nadal and Federer in their three-way race to become the greatest male player of all time.
+Djokovic dismissed suggestions he was under intense presure to overhaul Nadal and Federer in their three-way race to become the greatest male player of all time.

 "Pressure has been a part of my life for a long time and I’ve learned how to deal with it," he said.